 A Postgraduate Research Proposal (PGR1 form)

 StructureStudents will complete an original thesis during this year of study.
-Staff in the School of Engineering are available to supervise MPhil research on a wide range of topics.
+Staff in Engineering are available to supervise MPhil research on a wide range of topics.
 The school has extensive research capabilities in the following areas:

 - Construction Management

 - Other areas of engineering according to a match of research interests between student and staff member.

 Please contact the Programme Coordinator, Josephine Prasad for programme information.